shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 ```rust
 decl_module! { ... }
 ```
-We will now take a look at how to build our own pallet within this framework.
+We will now take a look at how to build our pallet within this framework.

 [More details about FRAME](​​https://substrate.dev/docs/en/knowledgebase/runtime/frame)

 # Using the Template Pallet
-We can start off using the Substrate pallet template, which provides provides the starter code using Frame v1
+We can start off using the Substrate pallet template, which provides the starter code using Frame v1

 Check out the [Substrate Pallet Template](https://github.com/substrate-developer-hub/substrate-pallet-template)